UBC-DSCI/ubc-data-science-minor-faq/README.md

 *Formal approval for the Data Science Minor is pending.
 In anticipation of approval, we are moving forward with admissions at this time.*

 I have filled out the application form for the Data Science Minor, is there anything else I should do?

 > Yes.
 Please make sure to complete any requirements for admission into a minor program from your home faculty.
 For example, the Faculty of Science students must fill out the form for [Science Minor: Minor in another Science specialization](https://ubc.ca1.qualtrics.com/jfe/form/SV_9yOGsxLDg6FH6bH) by May 15th.

+I am taking DSCI100 this summer term; what should I enter in the text field for "Grade in DSCI 100" in the application form?
+> Great!
+You can write "taking the course in the summer" for this field.
+We hope you enjoy the course!

 I read that if the minor is oversubscribed, a randomization process will be used to select candidates.
 Will any of the criteria in this selection process be based on GPA?
 Is there anything I can do in my application to stand out?